-- 1. To understand the nature of software development and software life cycle process models, SCRUM and other agile practices.
-Also to demonstrate and evaluate real time projects with respect to software engineering principles. - 2.
+- 1. To demonstrate and evaluate real time projects with respect to software engineering principles. - 2.
 To provide the knowledge of software engineering discipline. - 3.
 To apply analysis, design and testing principles to software project development. - 4.
-To understand project scheduling concepts, risk management associated with various types of projects and Understand the software development process using tools. - 5.
-To provide knowledge about gathering requirements, analyzing them and to develop prototypes. - 6.
-To know the basics of testing and understanding the concept of software quality assurance and software configuration management process.
+To design and develop different software projects. - 5.
+To provide knowledge about gathering requirements, analyzing them and to develop prototypes.